Tapper: The connections between Trump and those he's pardoned

 "Will be giving a Full Pardon to Dinesh D'Souza today.
 He was treated very unfairly by our government!"
 Trump tweeted.

-Just a few hours after that tweet, Trump told reporters that he is considering commuting the sentence of the Former Democratic Illinois Governor Rod Blagojevich, as well as pardoning businesswoman, best-selling author and insider trader Martha Stewart.
+Just a few hours after that tweet, Trump told reporters that he is considering commuting the sentence of the Former Democratic Illinois Governor Rod Blagojevich, as well as pardoning businesswoman and best-selling author Martha Stewart.

 CNN's Jake Tapper detailed connections between President Trump's recently announced and suggested "pardons" today on "The Lead" -- mostly that he thinks the government is treating him and them unfairly.

-Note: Correction: This report has been updated to accurately describe Martha Stewart and to reflect the quotations as they aired on television.